-BBC Future has the aim of ‘Making you smarter every day’.
-They wanted us to create an interactive visualization to tell the story of the evolution of the International Space Station (ISS).
-It would be part of their huge series called ‘Homo Spaciens – our new life off Earth’, about the next stage in space exploration.
+BBC Future is focused on ‘Making you smarter every day’.
+They asked us to create an interactive visualization to tell the story of the evolution of the International Space Station (ISS).
+It became part of a huge BBC series called ‘Homo Spaciens – our new life off Earth’, about the next stage in space exploration.

 Our international home in the stars, the ISS, is made up of 15 human-habitable modules.
 In total, it’s about the size of a football field.
 We started by looking at how best to recreate the ISS for the small screen.
 How could we make it immediately recognisable?
 Would we need to show every nut and bolt?
 How could we get across its sheer size?

 The answer, surprisingly perhaps, was to go lo-fi.
 We settled on a low poly style of illustration, after trying 3D modelling and various more complex illustration styles.
 We set the modules on a starlit background, to put ISS firmly in its celestial place.

 Navigation was one of the biggest challenges of this work.
 We wanted to fit in a great deal of information, and as the piece needed to be responsive, we refined the layout and UX for optimal use across devices.